-In the best tradition of screenplay and storytelling, there must present at least three types of conflict: an external conflict with a physical effective enemy, an external conflict with a loved person and an internal conflict: with self.
-In the end, our own self is the only enemy we can always count on.
+In the best tradition of screenplay and storytelling, there must be at least three types of conflict: an external battle with a physically effective enemy, an external fight with a loved person, and an internal conflict with the self.
+Ultimately, our own self is the only enemy we can always count on.
 I find these movies to be portraying this conflict the best:

-It’s kind of difficult to do a bad war movie (although I’ve seen it done).
-But it’s even more difficult to do a great one.
-Oliver Stone, one of the greatest political film director from Hollywood, shines at presenting here the Vietnam tragedy for the American soldiers.
-A history’s mistake used as ambiance for a story of becoming is the environment to leave space to great actors to do their parts: Charlie Sheen, Tom Berenger, Forest Whitaker, Johnny Depp, John C. McGinley and Willem Dafoe.
+It’s hard to do a lousy war movie (although I’ve seen it done).
+But it’s even more challenging to do a great one.
+Oliver Stone, one of Hollywood’s most outstanding political film directors, shines at presenting the Vietnam tragedy for the American soldiers.
+A history’s mistake used as ambiance for a story of becoming is the environment to leave space for great actors to do their parts: Charlie Sheen, Tom Berenger, Forest Whitaker, Johnny Depp, John C. McGinley, and Willem Dafoe.
 An impressive tale.

 3. 127 hours